What to watch on Netflix, Prime, Disney Plus, and Max this weekend

-6 new movies and shows to watch this weekend on Netflix, Prime, Disney Plus, and more (Nov 22-24)
+6 new movies and shows to watch this weekend on Netflix, Prime, Disney Plus, and more (Nov 29-Dec 1)

-Alien: Romulus makes its streaming debut, Blitz hits Apple TV Plus, and Arcane season 2 comes to a close
+Touching animation tale Robot Dreams makes its streaming debut, a brand new crime noir series hits Max, and Silo season 2 continues in tension

-The month of November is almost over, but don't worry, there are still lots of fresh titles being added to streaming services.
-So why not make the most of the last few days before the festive chaos starts and enjoy this weekend’s streaming highlights?
-There are plenty of new movies and shows to get stuck into across the best streaming services, on Netflix, Amazon Prime Video, Disney Plus, Max, and Apple TV.
-But to cut down on your scrolling time, we have narrowed down the best titles from each platform ready for you to start watching right now.
+This weekend brings in a new month, and a brand new streaming list, with titles that have just been added to services across the web.
+So, as the snow, or rather rain, pours outside, put your feet up and enjoy this weekend’s streaming highlights.
+There are plenty of new movies and shows to binge across the best streaming services, on Netflix, Amazon Prime Video, Disney Plus, Max, and Apple TV.
+But to make it a little easier for you, we have narrowed down the best titles from each platform ready for you to start watching right now.

-This weekend there are lots of titles to select, from brand new World War II movie Blitz starring Little Women star Saoirse Ronan to DC’s Watchmen: Chapter 1.
-Not to mention Netflix’s highly popular animated series Arcane is coming to a close, while Prime Video’s Cruel Intentions spin-off has just landed.
+This weekend there is so much to choose from, including brand new TV shows The Madness and Get Millie Black, as well as Apple TV Plus’ Silo season 2 continuing with its most explosive episode yet.
+Not to mention a Disney Plus documentary on The Beatles and one of the most emotionally driven animation movies of the past year.

 So, what are you waiting for?
-Below we've got the lowdown on the best movies and shows to watch this weekend, whether you're on the lookout for titles new on Netflix in November 2024 or just want to get the most out of your subscriptions.
+Below we've everything you need to know about the best movies and shows you should watch this weekend, whether you're on the lookout for titles new on Netflix in November 2024 or just want to get the most out of your subscriptions.

 New movies